 The motion passed 9-2.

 Esposito joins five other nominees being considered for spots on the county airports board.

-Other action• Awarded contracts for road projects: Widening S.C.
+• Awarded contracts for road projects: Widening S.C.
 802 and constructing a new S.C.
-802 bridge over the Beaufort River parallel to the McTeer bridge • Awarded a contract for a new restroom facility at Broad River Fishing Pier • Awarded a contract for design services for Burton Wells Regional Park
+802 bridge over the Beaufort River parallel to the McTeer bridge• Awarded a contract for a new restroom facility at Broad River Fishing Pier• Awarded a contract for design services for Burton Wells Regional Park